MTN Uganda: Initial public offering

 In 2018 The EastAfrican newspaper reported that MTN Uganda planned to list the shares of stock of the company on the Uganda Securities Exchange (USE).
 That willingness to list, on the part of MTN Uganda, was again reported in March 2019.

 In March 2020 MTN Uganda agreed to pay US$100 million for a 14 year operating licence and to list 20 percent shareholding on the USE, no later than the second quarter of 2022.
 The shares sold on the USE will be restricted to nationals of the countries of the East African Community; namely Burundi, Kenya, Rwanda, South Sudan, Tanzania and Uganda.
 The IPO was expected to raise about US$1.2 billion, according to Keith Kalyegira, the CEO of the Capital Markets Authority of Uganda (CMA).

+On 27 May 2024 the MTN Group made a secondary offering to investors on the USE to take up 7.03 percent shareholding, so as to comply with the regulatory maximum 80 percent ownership in MTN Uganda by the Group.

 Shareholding

 As of December 2021, the shareholding in MTN Uganda is as listed in the table below.
 The IPO that was concluded in November 2021, raised USh:535,939,000,000 (approx. US$151 million).
-The shares of stock of the company will start trading on the Uganda Securities Exchange, on 6 December 2021 at 9.30am, local time.
+The shares of stock of the company started trading on the Uganda Securities Exchange, on 6 December 2021 at 9.30am, local time.
 It trades under the symbol MTNU.

+Shareholding post secondary public offer

+On 27 May 2024, MTN Group floated the shares that did not sell in the IPO in order to comply with the regulatory requirement not to own more than 80 percent of MTN Uganda.
+The secondary offer was 130 percent over-subscribed.
+The table below illustrates the shareholding in the company as of 20 June 2024, when the data was released.